Aircoookie/WLED-Docs/docs/WLEDSR/LED-Preferences.md

-This page has moved to https://moonmodules.github.io/WLED-Docs/2D/2d-settings/

-Do not edit below!!

 ## LED Preferences for Sound Reactive WLED

 The sound reactive fork of WLED supports multiple layouts of a 2D matrix led panel as well as multiple identical 2D matrix led panels.
 Many effects were written with a 16x16 panel in mind, so some 2D effects may not display properly on a panel/matrix of a different size.